The online conference site will go live soon.

-The annual CHPC National Conference will run from Monday to Wednesday, 30 November to 2 December 2020, as a hybrid conference, mostly online.
-There will be a limited physical gathering at the CSIR International Conference Centre; more details on that will be forthcoming.
+The annual CHPC National Conference will run from Monday to Wednesday, 30 November to 2 December 2020, as a virtual conference, entirely online.

 The aim of the conference: to bring together our users so that their work can be communicated, to include world renowned experts, and to offer a rich programme for students, in the fields of high performance computing, big data, and high speed networking.
 The CHPC National Conference is co-organised by the CHPC, DIRISA and SANReN.